 Low-tech phones were connected by ethernet cable (from which they drew power) to a central server.
 The server was connected to another mysterious piece of hardware, itself hooked up to the good old BT infrastructure.

 Using the telephone was not easy.
 Setting up speed dial keys was an unintuitive process.
 Checking your missed calls could be confusing.
-And organising a conference call was such a complex operation that specialist one-on-one training would be required first.
+And organizing a conference call was such a complex operation that specialist one-on-one training would be required first.

 More positive aspects of the system were favourable call quality and rock-solid reliability.
 Truth is, it served us well for many years.